Founder of BioLamina: Karl Tryggvason

 This knowledge has been transferred to BioLamina as a direct consequence of requests of scientists around the world to test the various unique human recombinant laminins in their laboratories for answering specific research questions.
 Due to a large number of requests, it became obvious that it was impossible for a research laboratory to fulfill the human recombinant laminin need of the world’s research community.
 Therefore, Karl co-founded BioLamina with his son Dr. Kristian Tryggvason in 2008 since he believes these tools are a necessity for biologically relevant cell biology research and applications.

-Part of Dr. Tryggvason’s success in science is the ability to see the big picture while at the same time be very detail-oriented.
+Part of Dr. Tryggvason’s success in science is the ability to see the big picture while at the same time being very detail-oriented.
 Everything he does, he does well and demands that of others.
-With his research group of hungry and talented scientists, he has always been at the forefront of using new techniques that have given him an edge to solving novel problems.
+With his research group of hungry and talented scientists, he has always been at the forefront of using new techniques that have given him an edge in solving novel problems.

 2013- Tanato Professor of Diabetes Research, Duke-NUS, Singapore

 2017- Professor of Medicine, Division of Nephrology, Department of Medicine, Duke University, North Carolina, USA

 1994- Professor at Division of Matrix Biology, Karolinska Institutet, Stockholm

 1977 Ph.D., Medicine, University of Oulu, Finland

 Anders Jahre Prize in Medicine, Oslo, Norway, 1998; Honorary Professor, Beijing Medical University, 1999; Homer -Smith Award, American Society of Nephrology, 2000; Honorary Doctor, University of Iceland, 2001; Louis -Jeantet Prize in Medicine, Geneva, Switzerland, 2002;